Are you expecting twins? Check out this comprehensive list of must haves for twins! It includes everything you’ll need to care for two babies.

 3 changing pad covers: You’ll also need about three changing pad covers.
 These are like “fitted sheets” that go over the changing pad.

-1 diaper pail: I suggest getting a diaper pail with odor control if you don’t plan to change the pail frequently.
-And for breastfed babies, you might get away with using a regular trash can, since their poop won’t smell.
+1 diaper pail and diaper bags: I suggest getting a diaper pail with odor control if you don’t plan to change the pail frequently.
+And for breastfed babies, you might get away with using a regular trash can, since their poop won’t smell yet.
 (At least until they begin eating solids a few months later.)
-Don’t forget plastic bags for the pail, too (these are biodegradable).

 2 boxes of newborn diapers: Your twins will likely go through at least 2 standard diaper boxes a month.
-And since most twins are born on the small size, it’s safe to say you’ll want to get the newborn size instead of size 1.
+And since most twins are born on the small size, you’ll want to get the smallest size.

 14-20 washcloths: Depending on how often you wash laundry and bathe your twins, you’ll need anywhere from 14-20 washcloths.

 Use these, along with a baby body wash, to gently wipe their bodies.
-Pay special attention to little cracks and folds you may forget, such as underarms or under the knees.
+Pay special attention to little cracks and folds you may forget, like underarms or under the knees.

 4 hooded towels: Hooded towels cover your twins’ heads and keep the surface you lay them on dry.

-Bathtub faucet cover*: A faucet cover is good have once they’re bathing in an actual bathtub and might slip and slide.
+Bathtub faucet cover*: A faucet cover is good have once they’re bathing in an actual bathtub where might slip and slide.
 The cover prevents them from hitting the faucet and possibly hurting themselves.

 Bath toys*: Once your twins can sit up, keep bath time fun with simple toys.
 Some of my favorites include toys that squirt, foam alphabet letters, and waterproof books.

 Shampoo and body wash: Get one specifically for babies to avoid stinging their eyes.